My daughter loves homemade hot chocolate. She takes her cup in the kitchen and experiments with different added flavors.

 I buy these festive jars from the Dollar Store during the holidays and use them when I make gifts in a jar.
 You can tie a ribbon around the jar, or — you can just use the lids they come with.

-Then, when you are ready to make your cup of hot chocolate, simply mix 1/3 cup of the mixture with water and you will have a delicious cup of hot cocoa.
+Then, when you are ready to make a cup of hot chocolate, mix 1/3 cup of the mixture with water.
+Mix together and you will have a delicious cup of hot cocoa.

 - 4 Cups Powder Milk